awsdocs/aws-storagegateway-user-guide/doc_source/smb-acl.md

 1. If the gateway is not joined to a domain, add it to a domain\.
 For more information, see [Using Active Directory to authenticate users](managing-gateway-file.md#enable-ad-settings)\.

 1. Create an SMB file share\.
-For more information, see [Creating a file share](GettingStartedCreateFileShare.md)\.
+For more information, see [Create a file share](https://docs.aws.amazon.com/filegateway/latest/files3/GettingStartedCreateFileShare.html)\.

 1. Enable Windows ACL on the file share from the Storage Gateway console\.